jowi-dev/banj-os/README.md

+# My Dev Environment

+## Foreward
-# This was a giant waste of time
+### This was a giant waste of time

 I'm now committed to it, like a toxic girl.
 Nix is the one for me.
-Nvim is the one for me
+Nvim is the one for me.

-Where is my clown mask.
-I like my dev tooling like I like my women.
-High maintenance and providing very little in return for it.
+Where is my clown mask?
+I like my dev tooling like I like my women: High maintenance and providing very little in return for it.

+With that said if you, like me, are also interested in an metaphorical code gardening project - Nix + tmux + Neovim will certainly keep you busy.
+Feel free to give it a try.

+**TODO**: Maybe I should start keeping logs in this repo? that way they travel with me?
+Hell yeah dude.
+Hell yeah.

 ## Setup

+#### Prerequisites
 This is built on [Nix](https://nix.dev/tutorials/install-nix) and [Home Manager](https://nix-community.github.io/home-manager/).
 Please make sure they are both installed before proceeding

+#### Steps
-Clone the contents of this repo into your `~/.config/nixpkgs/` directory
+1. Clone the contents of this repo into your `~/.config/nixpkgs/` directory
+2. `home-manager switch` - This should download all of the deps/configs to your local machine
+3. `nvim` then `:checkhealth` to ensure everything is in working order

 ## Roadmap